micmejia/bible-dump/NKJV/Job/Job 15.md

 What wise men have told, Not hiding _anything received_ from their fathers,

 ###### 19
-To whom alone the [^e]land was given, And no alien passed among them:
+To whom alone the land was given, And no alien passed among them:

 ###### 20
 The wicked man writhes with pain all _his_ days, And the number of years is hidden from the oppressor.

 ###### 21
-[^f]Dreadful sounds _are_ in his ears; In prosperity the destroyer comes upon him.
+Dreadful sounds _are_ in his ears; In prosperity the destroyer comes upon him.

 ###### 22
 He does not believe that he will return from darkness, For a sword is waiting for him.